Sam-Castaneda13/c0724-code-solutions/html-tables/html-tables-quiz-notes.md

 - What purpose do the `thead` and `tbody` elements serve?<Thead> define column titles.
 It's important for associating data cells with their corresponding headers.
 While <tbody> It can be used multiple times to group rows logically.

 - Give two examples of data that would lend itself well to being displayed in a table.
-Sport Stats, Students Grades.
+Sport Stats, Students Grades!

 ## Notes